TimoWilhelm/hello-chat/README.md

-# Distributed State at the Edge with Cloudflare Durable Objects
+# Hello Chat

+A real-time chat application built with Cloudflare Workers and Durable Objects.
+This application demonstrates distributed state management at the edge with real-time WebSocket communication.

+## 🚀 Features

+- **Real-time messaging** with WebSocket connections
+- **Room-based chat** with isolated conversations
+- **Message persistence** using Durable Objects storage
+- **Server-side timestamps** for consistent time display
+- **Chat history** automatically loaded for new users
+- **Multi-user support** with live message broadcasting

-## 🏗️ Architecture Overview
+## 🏗️ Architecture

-Our chat application consists of:

 ```ascii
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐